pmahle/BIS180L_web/_posts/2015-05-26-Metagenomics.md

 Now that we've poked around in our raw data a little.
 Let's carry on with analyzing the microbes present in our samples.

 ## Classify Various Microbiome Sequences into OTUs
-Operational taxonomical units (OTUs) are used to describe the various microbial species in a sample.
+Operational taxonomical units (OTUs) are used to describe the various microbes in a sample.
 OTUs are defined as a cluster of reads with 97% 16S rRNA sequence identity.
 We will use QIIME to classify OTUs into an OTU table.

 ```bash
 cd ~/Desktop